-The child's birth certificate or another document suitable as proof of the child's identity as defined by the commissioner of education in the Student Attendance Accounting Handbook.

-2. A copy of the child's records from the school the child attended if he or she was previously enrolled in a school in Texas, in another state, or in another country.
+- The child's birth certificate or another document suitable as proof of the child's identity as defined by the commissioner of education in the Student Attendance Accounting Handbook. - A copy of the child's records from the school the child attended if he or she was previously enrolled in a school in Texas, in another state, or in another country, including a copy of the child's disciplinary record and any threat assessment involving the child's behavior conducted under TEC 37.115.